blurstudio/hab/README.md

 generating the corresponding windows file path it will translate it to `\\example\main`.
 Note the use of `platforms` to disable osx platform support.

+If a url is detected by finding `://` it is simply returned as a string without any translation.

 #### Hab Entry Points

 The site file can be used to replace some hab functionality with custom plugins.